 3. Plant and record your trees

-Once you plant your trees, mark them on the Tree Tracker so that they count towards the challenge goal!
-On the Tree Tracker, you can select your tree species, choose its location, upload a photo of your tree, and even give it a nickname.
-The tracker will show the total number of planted trees in each neighbourhood across the City of Victoria.
+Once you plant your trees, make sure they're added to the Tree Tracker so that they count towards the challenge goal.
+To have your trees added, email us your tree location and species to firstname.lastname@example.org.
+You can also include a photo of your tree and even give it a nickname.
+The tracker shows the total number of planted trees in each neighbourhood.

-Due to the current circumstances of COVID-19 (coronavirus), the City of Victoria has postponed all engagement events until further notice, including Trees in Cities workshops, tours and other events.
+Due to the current circumstances of COVID-19, the City of Victoria has postponed in-person engagement events until further notice, including Trees in Cities workshops, tours and other events.
 Residents and groups can still join in the Trees in Cities Challenge by taking the pledge to plant, learning about tree care, and planting trees on their private properties.
 You can also subscribe below to stay connected.